FGasper/p5-Test-Class-Tiny/README.md

         # Runs at the end of the test run.
     }

+# STATUS

+This module is **EXPERIMENTAL**.
+If you use it, you MUST check the changelog before upgrading to a new version.
+Any CPAN distributions that use this module could break whenever this module is updated.

 # DESCRIPTION

 [Test::Class](https://metacpan.org/pod/Test::Class) has served Perl’s xUnit needs for a long time